Project Diary

 Steps

-Create a dedicated notebook page for each project to summarize the goals, and provide pointers to related material.
+Create a dedicated notebook page for each project, or even each project task, to summarize the goals, and provide pointers to related material.
+Use the notebook to keep a diary of your progress.
+As the project matures, use the notebook as a draft for the documentation.

 As the project grows, organize the notebook into a main page with an overview, and separate notebook pages for different tasks or groups of related tasks.